 Are there any major drawbacks or problems with this electric toothbrush?

-As this Philips Sonicare ProtectiveClean 5100 electric toothbrush review will clearly show, there are no major problems with this model.
+In the rest of this Philips Sonicare ProtectiveClean 5100 electric toothbrush review you will see that there are no major problems with this model.

 Where to buy the Philips Sonicare ProtectiveClean 5100?